backtrace-labs/backtrace-java/README.md

 [![Build Status](https://travis-ci.org/backtrace-labs/backtrace-java.png?branch=master)](https://travis-ci.org/backtrace-labs/backtrace-java)

 # Features Summary <a name="features-summary"></a>
-* Light-weight Java client library that quickly submits exceptions and crashes to your Backtrace dashboard.
+* Light-weight Java client library that quickly submits exceptions to your Backtrace dashboard.
 Can include callstack, system metadata, custom metadata and file attachments if needed.
 * Supports offline database for error report storage and re-submission in case of network outage.
 * Fully customizable and extendable event handlers and base classes for custom implementations.